huginnuk/coraxfm/content/articles/2022-04-18_energy_bookkeeing.md

-Title: Bookkeeing for Energy Usage
+Title: Bookkeeping for Energy Usage
 Date: 2022-04-18
 Tags: Accounting, Gnucash
 Summary: How to show your enegy usage with bookkeeping